It’s All About the People

 Dr Rachael Fell-Chambers

-Rachael is a volunteer Director of the Care Farm, mainly involved in strategic developments and also works full-time as a Senior Lecturer in Education at Bishop Grosseteste University.
+Rachael is a Director of the Farm, mainly involved in strategic developments and also works as a Senior Lecturer in Education at Bishop Grosseteste University and The University of Hull.
 Rachael previously held a Senior Management post in a large Local Authority and, having completed the MA Educational Leadership and Management, has a keen interest in leadership within secondary and post-compulsory education.
 Rachael completed her PhD at the University of Hull entitled Care Farming, Learning and Young People.
 Rachael is a full-time qualified Youth Worker (JNC).
 In her own time, Rachael is a School Governor and a Trustee of the Make it Shine SEND Charity.
+Rachael is currently working towards a MSc in Psychology.

 Rachel